Collections

 Set their relationship to you

 One relationship per pair.
-You can only have one relationship type between the same two people.
-If you pick a new type for someone you're already connected to, it replaces the previous one.
+Only one type can exist between any two people.
+Picking a new type for someone you're already connected to replaces the previous one.

 Auto-inverse

-When you mark someone as your parent, lovd automatically marks you as their child — you don't have to set both sides.
-The same logic runs for every asymmetric pair (grandparent ↔ grandchild, aunt/uncle ↔ niece/nephew, and so on).
-Symmetric types like sibling, partner, or friend are recorded on both sides as the same type.
+Mark someone as your parent and lovd marks you as their child, so you never set both sides.
+The same runs for every asymmetric pair (grandparent ↔ grandchild, aunt/uncle ↔ niece/nephew, and so on).
+Symmetric types like sibling, partner, or friend are recorded the same way on both sides.

-You can set a relationship directly on anyone you already share a collection or a post with, and on any Lovd One you own.
+You can set a relationship directly on anyone you already share a collection or post with, and on any Lovd One you own.
+These save instantly, since only you can see and edit your Lovd Ones.

-For other lovd users you haven't shared with yet, you need to send them a request first — they have to accept before the relationship is saved.
+For other lovd users you haven't shared with yet, send a request first.
+It only applies to user-to-user connections.

 Send the request

-They'll receive an email and an in-app notification.
+They receive an email and an in-app notification (in Notifications).

 Wait for acceptance

-Once they accept, the relationship is created (both directions).
+Once they accept, the relationship is created in both directions.

-lovd supports a wide range of relationship categories, grouped so the picker is easy to navigate.
+lovd supports 31 types, grouped so the picker stays easy to navigate.

 Immediate family